lowRISC/opentitan/hw/ip/otbn/README.md

 There are currently two versions of the ISS and they can be found in `dv/otbnsim`.
 The easiest to use is `dv/otbnsim/standalone.py`.
-This takes an OTBN binary as an ELF file (as produced by the standard linker script for `otbn-ld`) and can dump the resulting DMEM if given the `--dmem-dump` argument.
+This takes an OTBN binary as an ELF file (as produced by the standard linker script for `otbn_ld.py`) and can dump the resulting DMEM if given the `--dmem-dump` argument.
 To see an instruction trace, pass the `--verbose` flag.